solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 kubectl --cluster kind-local get clusterrolebinding local-gloo-federation-controller-clusterrole-binding
 ```

-After a cluster is registered, Gloo Edge Federation automatically discovers all instances of Gloo Edge within the cluster.
+After a cluster is registered, Gloo Gateway Federation automatically discovers all instances of Gloo Gateway within the cluster.
 The discovered instances are stored in a Custom Resource of type `GlooInstance` in the `gloo-system` namespace.
 You can view the discovered instances by running the following command:

 ```
 kubectl get glooinstances -n gloo-system